 SCORE North Central Indiana

 When I first started my business, I had so many questions to be answered.
 I needed expert guidance, and I got it from SCORE, whose mission is to foster vibrant small-business communities through mentoring and education.
 The SCORE team took time to meet with me and help me fine-tune my business plan.
 Their input was invaluable.

 Food Safety Training Video

 One important requirement to operate a food service establishment is to be certified by ServSafe, a training program administered by the National Restaurant Association.
 I take great pleasure in educating and training people on the ServSafe procedures.
-This video, put out by public health officials in Irving, Texas, will give you proper instruction on how to safely handle food and kitchen equipment.
+This video will give you proper instruction on how to safely handle food and kitchen equipment.

 Registering my business name was the first step I took in building my business.
 It took me weeks to come up with a name that felt right because I wanted something that represented the kind of food I cook.
 Whenever you land on a name, this resource from the state of Indiana will allow you to register your business, as well as complete your tax registration and meet other state regulations.